Montana LLC Cost

 To get an assumed name or DBA in Montana, you’ll file a Registration of Assumed Business Name with the Montana Secretary of State and pay $10.
 An assumed name or DBA is used for legally doing business under a name other than the name you put on your LLC formation paperwork.

 Certified Copies of Business Documents

 Certified copies of your Montana LLC’s Articles of Organization cost $10.
-Montana offers expedited service for $20, and normal processing takes about 5 days.
+If you choose normal processing, the state should process your order within five days of receiving it.
+Montana also offers expedited service for $20.
 You can keep your certified copies on file internally for providing copies to third parties.

 Montana Certificate of Existence

 To get a Montana Certificate of Existence for your LLC to prove its good standing, you’ll pay $10 for normal processing or $20 for expedited processing.
 You can order your Montana Certificate of Existence by mail, phone, in-person, or online.
 A Certificate of Existence helps you prove your LLC’s compliance with state LLC laws, annual reports, and fees.
 You can also order a Certificate of Good Standing for free from the Montana Department of Revenue to show you are up-to-date on your taxes.

 Here’s how to get a Montana Certificate of Existence.